AltusConsulting/sparkbot-appd-botkit/README.md

 1. [Optional] Open the `.env` file and modify the settings to accomodate your bot.

     _Note that you can also specify any of these settings via env variables.
-In practice, the values on the command line or in your machine env will prevail over .env file settings_

-    To successfully run your bot, you'll need to specify a PUBLIC_URL for your bot, and a Cisco Spark API token (either in the .env settings or via env variables).
-In the example below, we do not modify any value in settings and specify all configuration values on the command line.
+In practice, the values on the command line or in your machine env will prevail over .env file settings.
+In the example below, we do not modify any value in settings and specify all configuration values on the command line._

 1. You're ready to run your bot